 Regardless of how you feel about social media influencers and celebrities, there’s no denying that they are today’s hottest entrepreneurs.
-Long gone are the days where they use their popularity to only endorse products of others—from beauty brands to fashion labels, more and more influencers (or KOLs, as some call them) have leveraged their powerful URL presence and turned their passion into IRL profit, launching brands that are now some of the most successful businesses in the industry.
+Long gone are the days where they use their popularity to only endorse products of others—from beauty brands to fashion labels, more and more influencers (or KOLs, as some call them) have leveraged their powerful URL presence to turn their passion into IRL profit.
+They've launched brands that are now some of the most successful businesses in the industry.
 A great example?
 The Kardashians and their long list of ventures.

 When it comes to fashion influencer entrepreneur, some of the social media stars who have successfully built a fashion brand themselves include Chiara Ferragni with her eponymous label, Aimee Song with Song of Style, Rumi Neely with Are You Am I, Danielle Bernstein with WeWoreWhat, and more.

 Below, we shine the spotlight on our very own Malaysian It-list, who have all launched some of the most well-loved fashion and accessories labels locally (and internationally):